airpoh/Codenection---Team-SCDS/README.md

 Log out

 4 Unique Selling Points (USPs):
-1. Student-first Gamified Design
+1. Student-first Gamified Design:
 UniMate uses an island interface with buildings as features.
 This reduces stigma, feels playful, and encourages students to come back daily, not out of obligation but curiosity and fun.
-2. Off-Chain Support Token Economy
+2. Off-Chain Support Token Economy:
 Every healthy action earns tokens.
 These can be redeemed for real campus perks like café vouchers, and even counselling passes.
 We turn self-care into tangible rewards, building a cycle of positive reinforcement
-3. Complete Mental-Health Toolkit
+3. Complete Mental-Health Toolkit:
 From guided meditation and first-aid guides, to SOS safety alerts, mood journaling, and peer communities, UniMate offers a full spectrum of support in one place
-4. Feelings Hub (Reflect & Connect)
+4. Feelings Hub (Reflect & Connect):
 Here, students can privately journal, share anonymously in Communities, and send Quick Pings to friends.
 Everything is moderated, safe, and stigma-free — making it easy for students to both express and receive support.

 Tech Stack (Implement Phase):

 1. Flutter (Dart):
 Flutter 3 + Riverpod: UI/state for calendar, coins, community, player.
 Dio: HTTP to FastAPI/Supabase REST.